 Q: What is Blackpot Camp?

-A: Blackpot Camp is a 4 day workshop that celebrates great music, food, and community.
-We offer a broad range of musical classes, focusing on many genres and instruments, as well as varied singing, and dance classes.
+A: Blackpot Camp is a 5-night 4-day workshop that celebrates great music, food, and community.
+We offer a broad range of musical classes, focusing on Cajun, old-time, and swing.
+Instruments include fiddle, guitar, accordion, mandolin, banjo, bass, winds, as well as varied singing, and dance classes.
 Our cooking classes focus primarily on traditional dishes from South Louisiana.
 Not only are the instructors at Camp incredibly talented, they’re also some of the most approachable, friendly people you’ll meet!
 At Blackpot Camp, you can look forward to a week of great music, and food, and the chance to hang with some of your musical heroes!

 Q: Where is Blackpot Camp?